Man securing an email in Mailock for Outlook in office

 3. Microsoft Purview Message Encryption (MPME)

-Available to Office 365 customers, MPME encrypts messages and attachments throughout their journey, known as end-to-end encryption.
+Available to Enterprise Office 365 users, MPME encrypts messages and attachments throughout their journey, known as end-to-end encryption.

 OME-no-custom-branding-1

-For businesses sending secure emails, there may also be a concern that MPME has no recipient authentication features to make sure messages reach the right people.
+There may also be a concern from businesses that MPME has no recipient authentication features to make sure messages reach the right people.

 The Role of Email Encryption Add-Ins